jdegand/link-sharing-app-frontend/README.md

 - Instead of using a guard for the `register` and `login` pages, I can check for the auth signal in the constructor and redirect if the auth signal is not `undefined`.
 I got the idea from looking at this [Github project](https://github.com/joshuamorony/angularstart-chat/blob/main/src/app/auth/login/login.component.ts).
 - Since auth signal is only saved in memory, a refresh or typing a URL erases the signal state.
 By persisting the auth signal, you can add a guard to `register` and `login`.
 A user visits the routes but sees nothing on the page besides the navbar.
 - Using a signal for authentication state is a [new strategy](https://www.youtube.com/watch?v=R8a8ituFkls).
 See this [video](https://www.youtube.com/watch?v=foUS5JlDlCs) for how signals and RxJs can work together for authentication.
 - An implementation choice between including the profile image inside the other form or having the image inside another form.
 If it is separate, you would potentially need to make multiple api requests for the preview page.
+- Primeng file upload doesn't appear to need to be inside a form.
+You can complete the upload with an async function or use the `url` action.
+- `computed` menubar fragments can be missing on navigation.
+I can use `visible` to have the links add when the fragment is available.

 ## Continued Development